How is Castleman disease diagnosed?

 This test is not used as often as CT scans for lymph node problems, but if your doctor is concerned about areas near the spinal cord or brain, MRI is very useful for looking at these areas.

-MRI scans use radio waves and strong magnets instead of x-rays.
+Like CT scans, MRI scans provide detailed images of soft tissues in the body.
+But MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed by the body and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern of radio waves given off by the tissues into a very detailed image of parts of the body.
 A contrast material might be injected just as with CT scans but is used less often.

 Ultrasound can be used to look at lymph nodes near the surface of the body or to look inside your abdomen for enlarged lymph nodes or organs such as the liver and spleen.
-It can also detect kidneys that have become swollen because the outflow of urine has been blocked by enlarged lymph nodes.
-(It can't be used to look at organs or lymph nodes in the chest because the ribs block the sound waves.)
+It can also show kidneys that have become swollen because the outflow of urine has been blocked by enlarged lymph nodes.
+(It can’t be used to look at organs or lymph nodes in the chest because the ribs block the sound waves.)

 This is an easy test to have done, and it uses no radiation.
 For most ultrasounds, you simply lie on a table, and a technician moves the transducer over the part of your body being looked at.